-Resilience (to cli mate change) (SA Objective 6) Scenario 1a - Scenario 1b - Nature of effects There would be no different effects for scenarios 1a and 1b as these are only differentiated on the basis of the provision of employment land in Kibw references to Scenario 1 below cover both sub-options New development could increase surface water run-off through the development of greenfield land. rorth.
-Therefore Sensitivity of receptors There are Flood Zones 2 and 3 in Hallaton, largely to the south east and east of the main settlement boundary.
+Resilience (to cli Resilience (to climate change) (SA Objective 6) - Scenario 1b - Nature of effects Sensitivity of receptors I here are Flood Zones 2 and 3 in Hallaton, largely to the south east and east of the main settlement boundary.
 Likelihood of effects It is unlikely that new development would be at risk of river flooding based on the site identified in the SHLAA (2015).
 Surface water run-off would need to be managed to ensure that surface water flooding did not occur.
 Plan policies would require the did not increase flood risk elsewhere and include SUDs, so the effects on other areas is also unlikely. at new developm ent Significance Flood risk would be unlikely to be an issue at the proposed scale of growth; hence a neutral effect is predicted.

-Housing and Eco pnomy (SA Objectives 7 and 8) Scenario 1a $\checkmark\checkmark$ Scenario 1b $\checkmark\checkmark$ Development will improve the choice of housing, allowing existing residents to move to new homes, as either children move out or families expand.
-Growth would also help to support the local village centre through increased local spending, though the effects would be negligit ole.
-Nature of effects There is potential for new homes to be plugged in to fibre optic networks, as existing high spend broadband exists in the area, a support home working. nd this would help For Scenario 1b, there would be significant housing and employment development in nearby Kibworth, which could be accessed Hallaton.
-For Scenario 1b, there would be significant housing and employment development in nearby Kibworth, which could be accessed by residents in Hallaton.
+Housing and For Housing and Economy (SA Objectives 7 and 8) √ √ nousing and Eco onomy (SA Objectives 7 and 6) Scenario 1b √ ✓ Development will improve the choice of housing, allowing existing residents to move to new homes, as either children move out or families expand.
+Growth would also help to support the local village centre through increased local spending, though the effects would be negligi ble.
+Nature of effects There is potential for new homes to be plugged in to fibre optic networks, as existing high spend broadband exists in the area, a support home working. and this would help For Scenario 1b, there would be significant housing and employment development in nearby Kibworth, which could be accessed by residents in Hallaton.
 There has been an increase of 20.2% dwellings since 2001 in Hallaton.
 Sensitivity of receptors There is a need for affordable housing in rural areas.
 There are only 1% of economically active people in Hallaton who are unemployed (Census 2011).
 Likelihood of effects There is sufficient land identified in the SHLAA 2015 to deliver the housing targets under this growth scenario.
-A higher growth Scenario ought to have a positive effect by improving housing choice and affordability, and is predicted to have effect for scenario 1a and 1b. a moderate positive 9 Significance In terms of the economy and employment, a significant effect is unlikely.
+A higher growth Scenario ought to have a positive effect by improving housing choice and affordability, and is predicted to have a moderate positive effect for scenario 1a and 1b.
+Significance In terms of the economy and employment, a significant effect is unlikely.
 Scenario 1b would also improve access to jobs and homes at Kibworth SDA.
-Though this could be beneficial to residents, uner particular issue in Hallaton, and so the effects are not predicted to be substantially different to Scenario 1a. nployment is not a
+Though this could be beneficial to residents, unemployment is not a particular issue in Hallaton, and so the effects are not predicted to be substantially different to Scenario 1a.